-- We will practice clear, open and honest communication. - We will promote an environment where people feel safe, comfortable and important and have choices. - We will encourage people to be actively engaged in directing their future by helping them develop and achieve their goals.
+- We will practice clear, open and honest communication. - We will promote an environment where people feel safe, in control, comfortable and important. - We will consider the needs of others and work together to achieve goals that cannot be reached alone. - We will encourage participants to be actively engaged in directing their future. - We will facilitate outcomes based learning as a means to achieve our Mission.